 Since brown rice still has the outer layer of bran intact (compared to white rice that has the hull and bran removed), it takes a bit longer for it to cook.
 With the use of an Instant Pot, cooking brown rice takes about 20 minutes of cooking time plus the pressure release time (about 10 minutes).
 This is significantly quicker than using a rice cooker, which can take upwards of 45 minutes to cook.

 Types of brown rice

 Similar to white rice, there are various types of brown rice you can buy.
-For example, long-grain brown rice will give you more separated grains of rice after cooking and short-grain brown rice has a stickier and chewier consistency when it’s fully cooked.
+For example, long-grain brown rice (like basmati rice) will give you more separated grains of rice after cooking and short-grain brown rice has a stickier and chewier consistency when it’s fully cooked.

 For this recipe, I tested Mogami brand long grain brown rice and Botan brand Calrose short grain brown rice.
 I was pleasantly surprised to find that both of these varieties had excellent results with a 1:1 ratio of water to brown rice.

 Here is a breakdown of the measurements I used for each variety: